 5. PetSafe Stubborn Dog In-Ground Fence Kit

-- Customizable in-ground boundary: Covers up to 1/3 acre and allows for any yard shape
+- Customizable in-ground boundary covers up to 1/3 acre with included wire

-- High-intensity collar settings: Includes tone, vibration, and four static correction levels
+- Collar with tone, vibration, and 4 static correction levels for stubborn dogs

-Compared to basic systems, this kit offers more robust correction options.
-The tradeoff is the need for a more involved installation and ongoing collar battery replacement.
+Compared to standard in-ground systems, this model prioritizes stronger correction and adaptability for challenging pets.
+The main tradeoff is the need for installation and a slightly more involved setup.

 - Custom boundary shapes